-- Attachment of movable goods in the hands of the debtor. - Attachment of movable goods in the hands of a third party. - Attachment of immovable. - Attachment of earnings. - Attachment in the hands of a third party of funds owed to the debtor. - Attachment of intangible goods other than the funds owed to the debtor. - Freezing and/or collection of tangible movable goods that should be handed over by the debtor according to a court decision. - > Attachment of motor vehicles. - Attachment of ships and vessels. - Attachment of airplanes. - Attachment of crops. - Attachment of goods locked in a safe. - > Evictions. - Provisional measures on tangible movable goods of the debtor. - Provisional measures on intangible movable goods of the debtor. - > Setting up of a provisional judicial security on an immovable of the debtor. - Physical (as opposed to Internet) forced auction sale of tangible movable goods attached by the judicial officer. - Forced public auction sale of tangible movable goods. - Forced public auction sale of intangible movable goods. - Forced public auction sale of immovable.
+- Attachment of movable goods in the hands of the debtor. - Attachment of movable goods in the hands of a third party. - Attachment in the hands of a third party of funds owed to the debtor. - Freezing and/or collection of tangible movable goods that should be handed over by the debtor according to a court decision. - Attachment of motor vehicles. - Attachment of airplanes. - Attachment of crops. - Attachment of goods locked in a safe. - Evictions. - Provisional measures on tangible movable goods of the debtor. - Provisional measures on intangible movable goods of the debtor. - Physical (as opposed to Internet) forced auction sale of tangible movable goods attached by the judicial officer. - > Internet forced auction sale of tangible movable goods attached by the judicial officer. - Forced public auction sale of tangible movable goods.